GerardMT/Cloth/README.md

 # Cloth
 A simple CPU driven cloth system with an OpenGL renderer.
-Used Qt 5 as the base framework.
+Qt 5 used as the base framework.

 The cloth system is based on discrete particles simulation and virtual springs.